walker84837/gruber-darker.nvim/README.md

 # gruber-darker.nvim

 > [!WARNING]
-> This Neovim theme is incomplete.
-Keep your expectations realistic.
+> This Neovim theme is under development.
+Breaking changes may happen at any time.

 This is a port of [Alexey Kutepov's extension](https://github.com/rexim/gruber-darker-theme) of the Gruber Darker theme to Neovim.